SCW-Aberystwyth/python-novice-gapminder/_episodes/19-wrap.md

 *   [PyCon](https://pycon.org/) is the largest annual conference for the Python community.

+*   [osgeo4w] (http://osgeo4w.org) open source geographic software for Windows.
+Includes a python distribution for geographical applications.

+### Python Distributions

+*   [Anaconda](https://anaconda.org) - Anaconda, the "kitchen sink" distribution of Python.

+*   [Miniconda] (https://conda.io/miniconda.html) - Minimal version of the conda installer which can install Python libraries.

+*   [Jupyter](https://jupyter.org) is the home of the Jupyter Notebook.

+### Useful Libraries

 *   [SciPy](https://scipy.org) is a rich collection of scientific utilities.
     It is also the name of [a series of annual conferences](https://conference.scipy.org/).

-*   [Jupyter](https://jupyter.org) is the home of the Jupyter Notebook.

 *   [Pandas](https://pandas.pydata.org) is the home of the Pandas data library.

+*   [Matplotlib] (http://matplotlib.org) is home to the matplotlib library.

+*   [sklearn] (http://scikit-learn.org) is home to the Scikit-learn machine learning library.

+*   [biopython] (http://biopython.org) is home to the biopython library which has lots of useful bioinformatics and biology related functions.

+*   [GDAL] (http://gdal.org/python/) is home to the geographic data abstraction library's python version.

+*   [SymPy] (http://www.sympy.org) is home to the Symbolic Maths library.

+*   [openCV] (https://docs.opencv.org/3.1.0/d6/d00/tutorial_py_root.html) is home to the OpenCV computer vision library.

+### Extra Help

 *   Stack Overflow's [general Python section](http://stackoverflow.com/questions/tagged/python)
     can be helpful,